sf-wdi-22-23/modules-23/w06-ruby-on-rails/d4-dawn-intro-rails/README.md

 Rails, but Rails is going to depend on it to manage the RubyGems that the application needs.
 The first thing that you need to know is that there are two files that matter to bundler: `Gemfile` and `Gemfile.lock`.
 Gemfile contains configuration information about what gems are part of our project, it is similar to the `package.json` file in Node.

-Bundler looks at the `Gemfile` loading all the included gems in addition to each's dependencies.
+Bundler looks at the `Gemfile` and then loads all the listed gems and their dependencies.
 It then generates a manifest file that is stored in Gemfile.lock. **Never** edit Gemfile.lock!

 So how do you tell Bundler to take your `Gemfile` and turn it into `Gemfile.lock`?
 Run: `bundle install`.
 When we create a Rails application it will run this command for us unless we specify otherwise.